Licensing and Mental Health

 If a person has been convicted of an offence in the Supreme Court or Magistrates Court and the court is satisfied that the convicted person has a mental impairment, the court may, before sentencing the convicted person, order him or her to submit to the jurisdiction of the ACAT to enable the ACAT:

-- To determine whether or not the person has a mental impairment; and
+- to determine whether or not the person has a mental impairment; and

-- If the ACAT determines that the person has a mental impairment —to make recommendations as to how the person should be dealt with.
+- if the ACAT determines that the person has a mental impairment, to make recommendations as to how the person should be dealt with.

 Those orders may include an order that the person submit to the jurisdiction of the ACAT to enable the ACAT to make a mental health order.

-If the court orders a person who is found by the ACAT to have a mental impairment to be sentenced to a period of imprisonment, the court shall not order the person to be imprisoned for a period greater than any period of imprisonment to which the person could have been sentenced, apart from that finding.
+If the court orders a person who is found by the ACAT to have a mental impairment to be sentenced to a period of imprisonment, the court must not order the person to be imprisoned for a period greater than any period of imprisonment to which the person could have been sentenced, apart from that finding.

 Mental Health Orders